Mt Gox: The brief reign of bitcoin's top exchange

 "There could be issues with security, with theft and so on, and there could be issues with the way things were implemented, where there's just some negligence and just some accidents and poor management of the exchange," said Moshe Cohen, assistant professor at Columbia Business School in New York.

 Mt.
-Gox said there was a discrepancy of 2.8 billion yen ($27.4 million) in its bank accounts when it checked on Monday.
+Gox said there was a discrepancy of 2.8 billion yen in its bank accounts when it checked on Monday.

 It had 127,000 creditors in bankruptcy, just over 1,000 of whom are Japanese.